 When nothing else works, it’s important to discuss your options with a doctor.
 Medication-overuse headaches can be treated, typically through abstinence and patience.
 It takes time for the symptoms to pass away, but in due time, a doctor may be able to start prescribing you some painkillers again.
 For severe medication-overuse headaches, gradual reduction of medication may be a better path to take.

-A migraine attack can be debilitating, but the disorder can be managed.
+Migraine and chronic migraine can be debilitating, but the disorder can be managed.
 It is important to stress that help does exist, but it won’t always be the same help from patient to patient.
 Some people respond better to certain treatments than to others, and patience is necessary to find the best treatment path for your case.